KDE/kdiff3/kdiff3/windows_installer/README_WIN.txt

   It is based on the Nullsoft Scriptable Install System (http://nsis.sourceforge.net)

 - You can place the directory where you want it.
 But don't separate the file kdiff3.exe from the others, since they are needed for correct execution.
+  (Using kdiff3.exe standalone is possible except for translations and help.)

 - Integration with WinCVS: When selected the installer sets KDiff3 to be the default diff-tool for WinCVS if available.